 It's no secret that dogs possess powerful sniffers.
 In the same way humans perceive the world via vision, dogs experience the world primarily through smell.
 Capable of catching scents at long distances, dogs have been put to work rescuing people trapped under rubble, sniffing out drugs and explosives, as well as other tasks where their amazing sense of smell comes in handy.

-Needless to say, a human's sense of smell pales in comparison to a dogs.
+Needless to say, a human's sense of smell pales in comparison to a dog's sense of smell.
 Depending on the breed, a dog's sense of smell is 10,000 to 100,000 times better than a human's.
-While we possess only about 6 million smell receptors, our canine friends can have up to 300 million.
-The Marbach Road Animal Hospital says that the part of the brain dedicated to processing smells in 40 percent larger in a dog than in a human brain.
+While we possess only about 6 million smell receptors, our canine friends can have up to 300 million, according to Dog Breed Info Center.
+And the part of the brain dedicated to processing smells is 40 percent larger in a dog than in a human brain.